grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** Ok, let me guess, you want me to go to the Statement, assign this return value to a variable and then assert its equality to... what exactly?

-**Johnny:** For now, to an expected value, which we don't know yet what's going to be, but we will worry about it later when it really blocks us.
+**Johnny:** For now, to an expected value, which we don't know yet, but we will worry about it later when it really blocks us.

 **Benjamin:** This is one of those situations where we need to imagine that we already have something we don't, right?.
 Ok, here goes: